jingweizhanghuai/Morn_doc/docs/json.rst

    struct JSONNode *mJSONLoad(MFile *jsonfile);
    struct JSONNode *mJSONLoad(MString *jsondata);

-With the input is a JSON file or a JSON string, the output is the parsed root node.
+The input can be a JSON file or a JSON string, the output is the parsed root node.

-This is a simple example：
+It can be used as:

 .. code:: c